mciethan/mciethan.github.io/project3.md

-# Evaluating the Impacts of Public Transit Schedule Variability on Destination Access
+# Measuring the Destination Access Impacts of Public Transit Service Adjustments

 | About the project | :information_source: |
 | :----- | :------ |